wherrera10/EDFPlus.jl/README.md

 Get a single digital channel of data in its entirety.
 Arguments:

-- edfh          the BEDFPlus struct
+- edfh:          the BEDFPlus struct
-- channelnumber the channel number in the records
+- channelnumber: the channel number in the records
 <br /><br /><br />

     physicalchanneldata(edfh, channelnumber)

 Get a single data channel in its entirely, in the physical units stated in the header
 Arguments:

-- edfh          the BEDFPlus struct
+- edfh:          the BEDFPlus struct
-- channelnumber the channel number in the records-- a channel in the mapped_signals list
+- channelnumber: the channel number in the records-- a channel in the mapped_signals list
 <br /><br /><br />